Rickisthe1/ape_repointer/README.md

 # ape_repointer by gabbls_
-Repoints all address in common with US to JP.
+Repoints all addresses in common with US to JP.

 REQUIRES eb-listing!!!